The best free 3D apps for modelling, 3D printing and more

-Sculpt, model, animate and render with the best free 3D apps.
+Sculpt, model, animate and render with the best free 3D apps for desktop or mobile use.

-Many free 3D apps are stripped-down versions of more fully featured software and are designed as primers for those starting out.
-That means that some can lack certain functionalities, but there's now such a variety of free 3D apps available that you may be able to find a workflow that works for you by combining different tools.
-And our top choice, open-source Blender, has enough functionality to serve for many 3D designers' needs.
+Many free 3D apps are stripped-down versions of more fully featured programs, making them good primers for those starting out.
+Some can lack certain functionalities (see our pick of the best 3D modelling software overall if you do need something more powerful), but there's such a variety of free 3D apps available that you may be able to find a workflow that works for you by combining different tools.
+Our top choice, Blender, has enough functionality to serve many people's needs.

-Most free 3D apps can also synch to more serious software, so even if you do require more functionality, a free web-based or mobile 3D app might still be useful for when you want to work on a tablet on the go.
 Below, we've picked out the best free 3D software based on our own reviews and feedback from 3D designers who contribute to the site and our magazine 3D World.
 We've compared their features and performance and suggest what each is useful for.
+Some are browser-based tools.
+For those that don't support mobile use, you might want one the best laptops for 3D modelling.

 01. Blender